The Intellectual Property and Antitrust Review: Portugal

 i Transfer of IP rights constituting a merger

-Under Portuguese competition law, the transfer of IPRs may constitute a merger provided that it leads to a lasting 'change of control in the whole or parts of one or more undertakings'.
-The Competition Act provides that such change of control may arise from the 'acquisition of ownership rights, or rights to use the whole or a part of the assets of an undertaking'.35
+Under Portuguese competition law, the transfer of IPRs may constitute a merger provided that it leads to a lasting 'change of control in the whole or parts of one or more undertakings' and that the assets in question constitute an activity resulting in a presence in a market to which a turnover arises.
+The Competition Act provides that such change of control may arise from the 'acquisition of ownership rights, or rights to use the whole or a part of the assets of an undertaking'.38

 Therefore, an acquisition of IPRs may constitute a merger where the IPRs are related to specific assets.
 In most cases, the relevant transaction will be an asset deal that includes IPRs, meaning that concentration will be constituted by the acquisition of the assets.

 The acquisition of IPRs in the pharmaceutical sector is the most frequent in Portugal.
-For example, within the most recent cases, there is the case of the acquisition of sole control over the assets necessary for the production and marketing of the orphan medicine Cystagon in every country, excluding the United States of America, Australia and Japan.37 Cystagon Assets represent the assets necessary for the production and marketing of the Cystagon orphan drug, including IPRs, such as trademarks; relevant marketing authorisations and business files related to customers and suppliers; and the rights and know-how necessary for the manufacture of Cystagon.
+A recent example is the Raxone case, whereby Chiesi Farmaceutici acquired the rights of representation, distribution and development of the Raxone business, being the only drug approved on the market for the symptomatic treatment of Leber hereditary optic neuropathy.40 Within the most recent cases, there is also the case of the acquisition of sole control over the assets necessary for the production and marketing of the orphan medicine Cystagon in every country, excluding the United States, Australia and Japan.41 Cystagon Assets represent the assets necessary for the production and marketing of the Cystagon orphan drug, including IPRs, such as trademarks; relevant marketing authorisations and business files related to customers and suppliers; and the rights and know-how necessary for the manufacture of Cystagon.
 In this case, the AdC authorised the operation and considered that it did not present any anticompetitive concerns based on three main grounds.
-First of all, the operation consisted in the mere vertical integration of the Cystagon Assets with its current exclusive distributor, Orphan Europe (having no impact on the structure of the offer of this medicine in Portugal).
+First, the operation consisted in the mere vertical integration of the Cystagon Assets with its current exclusive distributor, Orphan Europe (having no impact on the structure of the offer of this medicine in Portugal).
 In addition, Cystagon was no longer protected by patent rights, which could prevent similar products from entering the Portuguese market.
 Finally, there was one medicine that could represent a potential competitor to Cystagon in Portugal: Procysbi.
 Despite not being marketed in Portugal, Procysbi held a marketing authorisation at the European level since 2013, and therefore could potentially enter into the Portuguese market.

-The AdC also analysed the transfer of IP rights constituting a merger in other sectors, for instance in the Hartmann/Lindor Assets merger.40 The target business was composed of a set of assets, including all government licences and approvals that are exclusively owned or used by the Lindor Business, as well as all listed IPRs and trademarks, clientele associated with the trademarks and acquired IPRs.
+The AdC also analysed the transfer of IP rights constituting a merger in other sectors, for instance in the Hartmann/Lindor Assets merger.44 The target business comprised a set of assets, including all government licences and approvals that are exclusively owned or used by the Lindor Business, as well as all listed IPRs and trademarks, clientele associated with the trademarks and acquired IPRs.

 ii Remedies involving divestitures of intellectual property